gingrg/gingrg/README.md

 ## Wordible

-Ever wondered how many words, sentences, or characters are hiding in your text?
-Meet **Wordible** — a lightweight and super fast tool that breaks down any text you throw at it.
-Beyond simple counts, it also tells you which words appear most often, helping you get insights at a glance.
-Built with Django, it’s clean, modular, and easy to use.
+ **Wordible**: a super fast tool built with Django that breaks down any text you give.
+It's simplifies count, it also tells you which words appear most often, helping you get insights at a glance.

 ## 🚀 Features